oracle/weblogic-monitoring-exporter/README.md

 ## Copyright

- Copyright &copy; 2017, 2020, Oracle Corporation and/or its affiliates.
+ Copyright &copy; 2017, 2020, Oracle and/or its affiliates.
+ Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.